Sunday, November 23, 2025

 Hootchie Cootchie Dolls: Two outtakes from the first album, combined with Mercer Street/Blue Rock Studio and Planet Studios demo tracks.
 Also appears to end with two live tracks from live show in Santa Monica, CA in 1974.

-Looking for a Kiss [Delta Deluxe, 2003]: Outtakes from the first album, combined with Planet Studios demo tracks, and live tracks from a show in Montreal Canada, September 27, 1974
+Looking for a Kiss [Delta Deluxe, 2003]: Outtakes from the first album, combined with Planet Studios demo tracks, and (I think three) live tracks from a show in Montreal Canada, September 27, 1974

 Saturday, October 25, 2025